zodac-personal/home_theatre/README.md

 Then perform a `docker restart` of the container, and your changes should be applied.

 **NOTE:** I haven't tried this with newer versions and how robust it is to major version upgrades.
-Hoping for the best.
+Hoping for the best (fine with minor upgrades).

 ## Ollama